 Don't skip this.
 A bad agent deployed confidently is worse than no agent at all — it quietly corrupts your data while you assume it's working.

-When tests pass, flip the agent live.
+When tests pass and guardrails are in place (covered in detail below), flip the agent live.
 In Arahi, that's a toggle.
-In most other builders it's a similar one-click switch.

 Two things to set up before you walk away: